freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/learn-about-self-closing-jsx-tags.english.md

 <section id='description'>
 So far, you’ve seen how JSX differs from HTML in a key way with the use of <code>className</code> vs. <code>class</code> for defining HTML classes.
 Another important way in which JSX differs from HTML is in the idea of the self-closing tag.

-In HTML, almost all tags have both an opening and closing tag: <code>&lt;div&gt;&lt;/div&gt;</code>; the closing tag always has a forward slash before the tag name that you are closing.
-However, there are special instances in HTML called “self-closing tags”, or tags that don’t require both an opening and closing tag before another tag can start.
+In HTML, we have too main types of Tags :
+1. Ordinary tags which needs always closing tag for good valid HMTL code like:Divs which can be written <code>&lt;div&gt;&lt;/div&gt;</code>;
-For example the line-break tag can be written as <code>&lt;br&gt;</code> or as <code>&lt;br /&gt;</code>, but should never be written as <code>&lt;br&gt;&lt;/br&gt;</code>, since it doesn't contain any content.
+2. Self-closing tags which doesn't need a closing tag like: the line-break tag which can be written as <code>&lt;br&gt;</code> or as <code>&lt;br /&gt;</code>, but should never be written as <code>&lt;br&gt;&lt;/br&gt;</code>, since it doesn't contain any content.

-In JSX, the rules are a little different.
-Any JSX element can be written with a self-closing tag, and every element must be closed.
-The line-break tag, for example, must always be written as <code>&lt;br /&gt;</code> in order to be valid JSX that can be transpiled.
-A <code>&lt;div&gt;</code>, on the other hand, can be written as <code>&lt;div /&gt;</code> or <code>&lt;div&gt;&lt;/div&gt;</code>.
+In JSX, there is no defference between Ordianry tags from HTML syntax.
+But for Self-closing tags, you will always need to use this second syntax which is for the line-break as example is: <code>&lt;br /&gt;</code> in order to be complied.
 The difference is that in the first syntax version there is no way to include anything in the <code>&lt;div /&gt;</code>.
 You will see in later challenges that this syntax is useful when rendering React components.
 </section>

 ## Instructions